vehicle-lang/tutorial/chapter-2/exercises/README.md

 ## The file set up remains the same:

+You can find these files in the folder `chapter-code`:

 - `acasXu.vcl` - the specification describing the desired behaviour.
 This needs to be edited

 - `acasXu_1_7.onnx`, `acasXu_1_8.onnx`, `acasXu_1_9.onnx` - 3 out of the 45 networks.
 The remainder can be found [here](https://github.com/NeuralNetworkVerification/Marabou/tree/master/resources/onnx/acasxu).